Miami DUI Lawyer With More Than 40 Years’ Experience

 If you’re facing another DUI charge, make sure you’re represented by a good Miami DUI attorney.
-Our lawyers at Jonathan Blecher have worked on more than 3,000 DUI and suspended license cases.
-Trust our experience, and let us help defend your rights.
+At my firm, Jonathan B. Blecher, P.A., I have worked on more than 3,000 DUI and suspended license cases.
+Trust my experience and let me help defend your rights.